 If you have experienced chronic stress of have complex PTSD, you might feel as though your resources are depleted.
 You might feel exhausted, depressed, and as if you cannot handle any more stress.
 In this case, your breathing might be shallow, your chest might feel collapsed.
 You may feel as though you cannot take a deep breath.
 This suggests that you might be relying heavily upon a defensive expression of your parasympathetic nervous system—one that conserves energy for the sake of survival.

 In either case, I invite you to remember that your body is trying its very best to protect you.
 However, it is common to remain in defensive breath patterns when; in actuality, you will benefit from relaxing and resting.
-You can reclaim a sense of safety by focusing on conscious breathing which will help you orient to a here-and-now sense of ease in your body and mind.
+You can reclaim a sense of safety through conscious breathing and the vagus nerve will help you orient to a here-and-now sense of ease in your body and mind.

 The Grieving Body

-In Traditional Chinese medicine, the season of autumn is associated with the lungs and the emotions of sadness and grief.
-There is a lot happening on the planet right now—covid-19, ongoing acts of violence due to centuries long systemic racism, the evidence of climate change.
+In Traditional Chinese medicine, the lungs are associated with sadness and grief.
+There is a lot happening on the planet right now—covid-19, ongoing acts of violence due to centuries long systemic racism, the evidence of climate change as seen in wildfires that impact air quality.
 We are so deeply interconnected with each other and the earth.
 If you are feeling grief, you are not alone.